Gammerdinger/sex-SNP-finder/README.md

 * read_depth -> This is the minimum read depth that both pools must have before Sex_SNP_finder.pl looks for SNPs.
 We typically use a value of 10 here.

 * window_size -> The size of your non-overlapping window.
 Sites with coverage that does not meet the read_depth threshold in both pools will not be considered.
-In the above example we used a window size of 2.
+In the above example we used a window size of 2, but typically we use window sizes of 10,000.

 * description -> This is the description to be used as the header in the IGV file